The Populous MCP server lets AI clients plan, launch, monitor, and inspect Populous simulations through a structured tool interface.

 listExperiments

 Lists the authenticated user's saved experiments.
-The response is keyed by experiment_key.
+Responses are keyed by experiment_key.

 Use it when: